What are High Rate Algal Ponds?

 What benefits do HRAPs offer?

-- Shorter retention times of between 4-10 days for effective treatment results in a smaller carbon footprint and reduced evaporation by approximately 12-30%.
+• Shorter retention times of between 4-10 days for effective treatment result in a smaller carbon footprint and reduced evaporation by approximately 12-30%.

-- Minimal operator intervention needed when instrumentation and alarms are installed.
+• Minimal operator intervention is needed when instrumentation and alarms are installed.

 Who uses HRAPs?

-HRAPs are being found to benefit more and more people, including rural communities and areas that create high strength wastewater.
-In South Australia they are having great success with HRAPs in rural communities - the below table shows a few places that HRAPs can be used for comparisons:
+HRAPs are being found to benefit more and more people, including rural communities and areas that create high-strength wastewater.
+In South Australia they are having great success with HRAPs in rural communities - the below table shows a few places where HRAPs can be used for comparisons:

-If you would like some further information regarding wastewater solutions, give Express Wastewater a call on 1300 722 517 and we can discuss your needs today.
+If you would like some further information regarding wastewater solutions, give Express Wastewater a call at 1300 722 517 and we can discuss your needs today.

 Resources: